Do I need to publish a notice after filing a small estate affidavit?

 Answer:

-If you are filing a small estate affidavit in compliance with the Statutes you are required to name the creditors in the affidavit. if you think there could be creditors that are not known you could publish a notice to creditors as would be published in a full estate probate but publication of the notice may not relieve you of the claim if a full probate is not made.
-On the other hand, publishing a notice if you are not sure of all claims cannot hurt.
+If you are filing a small estate affidavit, you must name known creditors in the affidavit.
+If you suspect there are unknown creditors, you can publish a notice to creditors, similar to what is done in full probate cases.
+However, publishing this notice may not protect you from claims if a full probate is not initiated.
+That said, publishing a notice can be a good precaution if you are unsure of all claims.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.